parallaxinc/propgcc/release/README_WINDOWS.txt

     return 0;
 }

-  propeller-elf-gcc -o hello hello.c propeller-load -p com25 hello -r -t
+C:\propgcc>propeller-elf-gcc -o hello hello.c

+One can use propeller-load to load the program and start the terminal.
-  Replace com25 with your port number.
+For example use: propeller-load -p com25 hello -r -t Of course, replace com25 with your port number.

+C:\propgcc>propeller-load -p com24 hello -r -t
+Propeller Version 1 on com24
+Writing 13536 bytes to Propeller RAM.
+Verifying ...
+Upload OK!
+Hello World.
+------- Press ESC -------
+C:\propgcc>

 Create a file blink.c: